shweaver-MSFT/WebView.Interop/README.md

 But you may be thinking,

 > "Hey!
-Why don't I just make a native XAML app with a full view WebView to load my PWA, then interop between the layers to provide support as needed."
+Why don't I just make a native XAML app with a full view WebView to load my PWA, then interop between the layers to provide support as needed?"

 Those were my thoughts too...